All's Too Quiet on the Bonus Front

 By Kellie Schmitt

-OS ANGELES — Want to kill a conversation with a California law firm leader?
+LOS ANGELES — Want to kill a conversation with a California law firm leader?
 Talk about bonuses.

 Weeks after top New York firms started announcing lavish special bonuses on top of the usual year-end handouts, California's firms have made no moves.
 This week, leaders at eight of 10 leading West Coast firms declined multiple requests to talk bonuses.